 - Content flagging (coming soon!)

-However, with great power comes great responsibility, so we recommend you check our steps to moderation to understand how to best use the above tool set.
+However, with great power comes great responsibility, so we recommend you check our steps to moderation to understand how to best use the above toolset.

-Steps to moderation
+5 Steps to community moderation

 - Unless the content is extremely offensive or even illegal, don’t delete content straight away since people may view this as censorship.